 Today, water taxis continue to play an important role in Bangkok’s transportation system.
 They are used by both tourists and locals alike, and are a popular way to explore the city’s many waterways and attractions.

-In recent years, the city has also invested in modernising and upgrading its water taxi system, with the introduction of larger, more comfortable boats and improved infrastructure.
+In recent years, the city has also invested in modernizing and upgrading its water taxi system, with the introduction of larger, more comfortable boats and improved infrastructure.

 Despite these changes, however, the traditional long-tail boats remain a beloved icon of Bangkok’s culture and history.
 With their distinctive design and unique sound, they are an essential part of the city’s identity, and a testament to its long and rich history.